 If you’re looking for hands-on January STEM activities to use in your classroom this January, you’ve come to the right place!
 These STEM activities for January are creative, fun, and perfect for elementary kids and freezing temperatures.

-Creative STEM Activities for January
+Creative Janauary STEM Activities

 Grab your FREE set of STEM activities for January!
 These January STEM activities are so much fun for the start of the year!

 Supplies for January STEM Activities